zeeshanali-k/CanvasPainter/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/tech.dev-scion/canvaspainter.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22tech.dev-scion%22%20AND%20a:%22canvaspainter%22)

 # CanvasPainter
-A Jetpack Compose Painting Helper Library (Inspired by Drawbox) using Jetpack Compose Canvas with multiple features and flexibility
+A Jetpack Compose Painting Helper Library (Inspired by Drawbox) using Jetpack Compose Canvas with multiple features and flexibility.
+It also supprots Compose Multiform for Android and iOS (for now).
 Inspired by <a href="https://github.com/akshay2211/DrawBox">Drawbox</a>